Key Takeaways

 1. You’ll have more talent to pick from

-When hiring across borders, companies benefit from having access to a much larger talent pool of qualified professionals.
+When hiring across borders, you’ll benefit from having access to a much wider talent pool of qualified professionals.
 By tapping into global markets, you can find the right candidate with the necessary qualifications.

 2. It’s good for branding